 - Spicy meatball and sweet chilli sauce

-A real Cornish pasty includes the distinctive ‘D’ semicircle shape with a crimped crust only on the curved edge.
+An authentic Cornish pasty forms a distinctive ‘D’ semicircle with a crimped crust only on the curved edge.

 The championships offer a full day at Project Eden packed with baking, master classes in pasty preparation, the Great Cornwall Crimp Off, music, and entertainment - including Cornish rappers.